Sing for Songbirds

 Rufous-Fronted Laughing Thrush (BBC)

-So as a thank you for all of their hard work and to show our support for the work they are doing, on Friday 16th February we will be holding a special non-uniform day in aid of ‘Sing for Songbirds’.
-All of the donations raised will go directly to Act for Wildlife and the conservation work to save the songbirds.
-The children will also be performing the song they have learnt in our Celebration Assembly at 2:30pm.
-Parents and Carers are invited to join us and show your support.
+So as a thank you for all of their hard work and to show our support for the work they have done with us we held a special non-uniform day in aid of ‘Sing for Songbirds’.
+All of the donations raised were sent directly to Act for Wildlife and the conservation work to save the songbirds.
+The children also performed the song they learnt in a Celebration Assembly for Parents and Carers who came along to show their support.

 To find out more about the ‘Sing for Songbirds’ project and other conservation projects led by Chester Zoo please visit the Act for Wildlife Website.